CAMP test is used for the presumptive identification of Group B beta-hemolytic streptococci, Streptococcus agalactiae.

 Results and Interpretations

-- CAMP Test: A positive CAMP test is the formation of a distinct arrowhead of hemolysis at the intersection of the staphylococcus and test organism streaks.
-If any gram-positive, catalase-negative, beta-hemolytic cocci, which is bacitracin-resistant, trimethoprim-sulfomethoxazole-resistant shows such arrowhead hemolysis, it can be reported as group B. streptococci (Streptococcus agalactiae).
+- CAMP Test: A positive test is the formation of a distinct arrowhead of hemolysis at the intersection of the staphylococcus and test organism streaks.
+If any gram-positive, catalase-negative, beta-hemolytic cocci, bacitracin-resistant, trimethoprim-sulfamethoxazole-resistant shows such arrowhead hemolysis, it can be reported as group B. streptococci (Streptococcus agalactiae).

 - A positive reverse CAMP test or phospholipase D is indicated by a distinct arrow of no hemolysis at the intersection of the two hemolytic organisms.
 C. perfringens is reverse CAMP or phospholipase D positive.